-Take care to cover and protect cuts and abrasions with appropriate dressings.
+Cover and protect cuts and abrasions with appropriate dressings.

 But you probably won’t like it.
 What is it?

-Sugar and Sweeteners.
-Or rather the LACK of them.
-And not just not eating them - any kind of sweetener including honey, molasses, artificial sweeteners, stevia, maple syrup, golden syrup, corn syrup and any other kind of stuff that is sweet to taste - but also not eating anything which easily turns into sugar in your stomach.
+It’s not just not eating sugar, but any kind of sweetener including honey, molasses, artificial sweeteners, stevia, maple syrup, golden syrup, corn syrup and any other kind of stuff that is sweet to taste.
+It also means avoiding anything which easily turns into sugar in your stomach.

-Sorry, but that’s not all.
+Sorry, but that’s not all….

 You may complain – what is there left?

 Well, most green vegetables are ok, (eaten cooked and hot, of course), limited quantities of protein in the form of lentils or nuts, meat and fish are ok.

 But since influenza is generally of the damp-HEAT variety, you may benefit from avoiding foods that are too heating.
 There’s a list under our page ‘Hot-Foods‘ though it’s not guaranteed to cover every known food.
 If you habitually eat foods classified as ‘hot’, then they will have a heating effect on you and your digestion.
 So it will be somewhat more comfortable for a bug that likes damp-heat.
 Ask yourself: do you really want to make your body more receptive to the bug?
 If not, reduce the number of ‘hot-foods’ in your diet.
 And do it soon!
 The bug is coming and it’s not going to sit and wait while you change your eating habits.
 Especially if you’ve got nice fertile, nutritious place for it all ready!

 Foods classified as hot include some kinds of meat, such as beef and lamb.
 Chicken is only mildly warm.
 But avoid spices which heat up the food you eat.